williamtong/TILDA_defect_classification/README.md

 | **8 kernels + 16 kernels + 32 kernels (8,16,32)** | A-1 | B-1 | C-1 | D-1 |
 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** | A-2 | B-2 | C-2 | D-2 |

-<h4>Receiver Operational Characteristics (ROC-AUC)</h4>
+<h4>Receiver Operating Characteristics (ROC-AUC)</h4>

-For classification models with 2-classes, the most common tool is [Receiver Operational Characteristics](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
+For classification models with 2-classes, the most common tool is [Receiver Operating Characteristics](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
 The metric is the Receiver Operational Characteristics Area Under the Curve (ROC-AUC).
 A model that can perfectly separate two classes will have an ROC-AUC of 1, whereas a useless model that makes only random guesses will have an ROC-AUC of 0.5.

 |     | **3x3 kernels** | **5x5 kernels** | **7x7 kernels** | **9x9 kernels** |
 | --- | --- | --- | --- | --- |